christo/kick-assembler-acbg/development.md

 * Set up a jig to automatically verify which versions of KickAss.jar a given project can build with (as a way of locating suitable test source) see also parsing asmInfo

-## open questions

-* how to parse pseudocommand calls?
-* can a function call a macro which calls a function?
-* do hash-prefixed preprocessor directives and their dot-prefixed alternates (like importonce) bind to the conditionally executed braceless instruction after `.if(foo)`?

 ## lessons learned